Labour relations are governed by both the Employment Relationship Act and collective agreements.

 Registration with the Health Insurance Institute

-Before beginning, an employer (or a self-employed foreigner) must register the commencement of the foreigner’s employment or work at the Health Insurance Institute of Slovenia.
+Prior to the commencement of work, an employer (or a self-employed foreigner) must register the commencement of the foreigner’s employment or work at the Health Insurance Institute of Slovenia.

 Registration with the FURS